Brain

 Physiologically, brains exert centralized control over a body's other organs.
 They act on the rest of the body both by generating patterns of muscle activity and by driving the secretion of chemicals called hormones.
 This centralized control allows rapid and coordinated responses to changes in the environment.
-Some basic types of responsiveness such as reflexes can be mediated by the spinal cord or peripheral ganglia, but sophisticated purposeful control of behavior based on complex sensory input requires the information integrating capabilities of a centralized brain.
+Some basic types of responsiveness such as reflexes can be mediated by the spinal cord or peripheral ganglia, but sophisticated purposeful control of behavior based on complex sensory input requires the information-integrating capabilities of a centralized brain.

 The operations of individual brain cells are now understood in considerable detail but the way they cooperate in ensembles of millions is yet to be solved.
-Recent models in modern neuroscience treat the brain as a biological computer, very different in mechanism from an electronic computer, but similar in the sense that it acquires information from the surrounding world, stores it, and processes it in a variety of ways.
+Recent models in modern neuroscience treat the brain as a biological computer, very different in mechanism from a digital computer, but similar in the sense that it acquires information from the surrounding world, stores it, and processes it in a variety of ways.

 This article compares the properties of brains across the entire range of animal species, with the greatest attention to vertebrates.
 It deals with the human brain insofar as it shares the properties of other brains.
 The ways in which the human brain differs from other brains are covered in the human brain article.
 Several topics that might be covered here are instead covered there because much more can be said about them in a human context.
 The most important that are covered in the human brain article are brain disease and the effects of brain damage.

-Anatomy
+Structure

 The shape and size of the brain varies greatly between species, and identifying common features is often difficult.
 Nevertheless, there are a number of principles of brain architecture that apply across a wide range of species.
 Some aspects of brain structure are common to almost the entire range of animal species; others distinguish "advanced" brains from more primitive ones, or distinguish vertebrates from invertebrates.

 The simplest way to gain information about brain anatomy is by visual inspection, but many more sophisticated techniques have been developed.
 Brain tissue in its natural state is too soft to work with, but it can be hardened by immersion in alcohol or other fixatives, and then sliced apart for examination of the interior.
 Visually, the interior of the brain consists of areas of so-called grey matter, with a dark color, separated by areas of white matter, with a lighter color.
 Further information can be gained by staining slices of brain tissue with a variety of chemicals that bring out areas where specific types of molecules are present in high concentrations.
 It is also possible to examine the microstructure of brain tissue using a microscope, and to trace the pattern of connections from one brain area to another.